 The programme encourages you to direct your own learning and improve on your future performance by being commercially focused, flexible and equipped to address the everyday challenges in your practice.
 You will be encouraged to identify and build on your strengths, to set your own learning targets and to provide evidence of your achievements.

 The course is unique in that over 60% of the course is distance learning, with only three instances where you are required to attend an event out of office.
 This means you can choose when and where to conduct your learning.
-You will also be assigned an expereinced solicitor mentor who will guide you through the course, review your particular skills as well as offering general professional development advice.
+You will also be assigned an expereinced solicitor mentor who will guide you through the course, review your skills as well as offering general professional development advice.

 Our flexible approach means you can choose to undertake all four modules or a selection of them.
 Modules 3 and 4 are electives and module 1 must be taken alongside if either or both are selected.